Which organelle is primarily responsible for providing energy for... | Channels for Pearson+

 1

-Begin by identifying the function of each organelle listed in the options.
-Understanding their roles will help determine which one is responsible for energy production.
+Identify the function of each organelle listed in the options: Chloroplasts, Mitochondria, Ribosomes, and Nucleus.

+Understand that chloroplasts are involved in photosynthesis, converting light energy into chemical energy in the form of glucose, primarily in plant cells.

-Consider the mitochondria first.
-They are known as the 'powerhouses' of the cell because they generate ATP (adenosine triphosphate), the cell's main energy currency, through cellular respiration.
+Recognize that mitochondria are known as the 'powerhouses' of the cell because they generate ATP (adenosine triphosphate), the main energy currency of the cell, through cellular respiration.

-Next, examine the role of ribosomes.
-Ribosomes are responsible for protein synthesis, not energy production, so they can be eliminated as the answer.

-Evaluate chloroplasts.
-Chloroplasts are involved in photosynthesis, converting light energy into chemical energy in the form of glucose, primarily in plant cells.
-While they do produce energy, they are not the primary energy source for most cells.
+Note that ribosomes are responsible for protein synthesis, translating mRNA into polypeptide chains.

+Acknowledge that the nucleus houses the cell's genetic material and is involved in regulating gene expression and cell division, but not directly in energy production.

 Watch next